telerik/reporting-docs/interactivity/actions/sorting-action/sorting-graph.md

 1. Click __OK__ .

 1. In Sort expressions drop-down you have to write a sort expression.
-In our case the graph barSeries1.Data.X is set to =Sum(Fields.LineTotal) and we want to sort based on the aggregated LineTotal so use the same expression.
+In our case, the graph `barSeries1.Data.X` is set to `=Sum(Fields.LineTotal)` and we want to sort based on the aggregated LineTotal so use the same expression.
 Specifying a sort expression is required.

 1. Click __OK__ .